simaonogueira101/winning-dissertation/README.md

 or by [downloading the zip file.](https://github.com/simaonogueira101/winning-dissertation/archive/refs/heads/master.zip)

+&nbsp;

+After cloning the repository, if you already have access to the data submodule(s), run the following command:

+    git submodule init

+&nbsp;

+If you have access to the `data-anonymized` submodule, run:

+    git submodule update -f --remote data-anonymized

+If you have access to the `data-original` submodule, run:

+    git submodule update -f --remote data-original

 ## Dependencies

 In order to run this code, you will require a local installation of [R](https://www.r-project.org).
 It is recommended that you use [RStudio](https://www.rstudio.com).